WPF9500/7390-Portfolio/README.md

 you must install GPU version of TensorFlow,and all the documents are at[Tensorflow](https://www.tensorflow.org/?hl=zh-cn)

 ### Get Billboad Chart by using Billboard API
-you should run getdata.py with the data1.csv to get 100000 songs rank in billboard chart
+you should run getdata.py with the data1.csv to get 100000 songs rank in billboard chart,if you run getdata.py and get about 100000 songs data which were saved in data.csv.